 Develop an e-skilling impact assessment framework with clear indicators that are relevant and acceptable.

-Encourage Member States to implement digital literacy policies.
+Encourage Member States to implement not only digital literacy policies but those which foster professional digital capability in creators, maintainers and operators of content, programs, applications and systems

 Promote training for tutors and teachers in the use of ICTs and mobile technologies for the benefit of all stakeholders of the educational system.